Ostragehege

 Ostragehege is a multi-use sports venue in Dresden, Germany.
 Key buildings of the venue include the Heinz-Steyer-Stadion and the ice hockey stadium of the Dresdner Eislöwen (or Dresden ice lions).
 The stadium was the primary aiming point for No. 5 Group RAF squadron during the Dresden bombings of February 1945.
-Bomb runs were timed and direction calculated to fan out from this point, causing massive devastation and a fire-storm which killed tens of thousands of event watchers.
+Bomb runs were timed and direction calculated to fan out from this point, causing massive devastation and a fire-storm which killed tens of thousands of human beings.

 The slaughterhouse on the site was where Kurt Vonnegut was imprisoned in 1945, and where he set his novel Slaughterhouse-Five.